-- ✓ Chair Randall asked Authority members to identify a designee who would attend Authority meetings in the event the member is unable to attend, and to send the information to Ms. Backmon. - XIII.
+✓ Chair Randall asked Authority members to identify alternate designee who would be attend Authority meetings in the event that the member is unable to attend and to send that information to Ms. Backmon.

+XIII.
 Adjournment: Meeting adjourned at 8:28pm.